joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/23/us/trump-newsom-water-fires.html

 **Trump Officials Move to Quickly Expel Migrants Biden Allowed In Temporarily**\
-`A memo appears to allow Immigration and Customs Enforcement officers to target programs that let in more than a million people.`\
+`A memo appears to allow Immigration and Customs Enforcement officials to target programs that let in more than a million people.`\
 https://nytimes.com/2025/01/23/us/politics/trump-immigrants-deportation.html

 **Japan Raises Interest Rates to Highest Level Since 2008**\